constellation-daq/Constellation/docs/manual/howtos/custom_commands.md

 This functionality can be used to expose additional functionality of the devices that is handled by the satellite to controllers in the Constellation network.

-::::{tab-set}

-:::{tab-item} C++
-:sync: keyC

 ## The Command Registry

 The satellite command registry provides a facility where the satellite can register arbitrary commands and expose them to any controller connecting to the satellite.
-These commands are defined per individual satellite type by registering them in the respective constructor.
+These commands are defined per individual satellite type and are registered with the framework libraries.

 Controllers can query for commands using the `get_commands` request which returns a list of available commands and FSM transitions along with their descriptions.